Beryl Junction, Utah

 Beryl Junction (/ˈbɜːrəl/ BUR-əl) is a census-designated place (CDP) in Iron County, Utah, United States.
 The population was 161 at the 2020 census.
-Beryl Junction Airport, a small, private airport, is located here.
+Beryl Junction Airport, a small, private airport, is located there.

 Geography

 Beryl Junction is located at (and specifically the name of) the junction of two state highways, SR-18 and SR-56, in the southwestern part of Iron County, some 7 mi northwest of Newcastle.
 The city of Enterprise is about 12 mi south, and the small community of Beryl is approximately 13 mi north.
 Beryl Junction sits on the southern edge of the Escalante Desert.
 According to the United States Census Bureau, the CDP has a total area of 1.8 sqmi, all land.
 Most of it lies to the southeast of the junction itself.

 History

 In 1909, the New Castle Reclamation Company invested in land near the Beryl Crossroads in the Escalante Valley.
 The company built a hotel to bring prospective buyers, promoting the land for agricultural development.
 The venture failed around 1915, but the community has grown slowly since then as modern irrigation techniques have made the farmland productive.